kpollich/kylepolli.ch/content/posts/array-methods-in-javascript.md

 ## Availability

 These methods are always available to you.
-They're like a toolbelt that comes for free whenever you're working in a JavaScript environment.
-JavaScript might not have a standard library ([yet](https://github.com/tc39/proposal-javascript-standard-library)), but it does provide lots of methods natively on its various protoypes like Array and Object.
+They're like a tool belt that comes for free whenever you're working in a JavaScript environment.
+JavaScript might not have a standard library ([yet](https://github.com/tc39/proposal-javascript-standard-library)), but it does provide lots of methods natively on its various prototypes like Array and Object.

 ## Declarative